CodingCarlos/modelate/README.md

 A data modeling tool for NodeJS.
 It's 100% database agnostic, and 100% customizable.

+# Warning!
+Breaking changes in v1.0!
+If you have been using this package in versions under 1.0.0, you have to update your code.
+[Follow the migration guide](migration.md) to use the v1.x library.

 # How to install
 Use NPM to install the package:
 ```